 mayor@newalbanyohio.org; voicemail: 614-939-4019

 Sloan received a degree in political science, with a minor in military science, from the University of Utah.
-Prior to moving to Ohio, Sloan was commissioned as an Officer in the United States Army and served in the Utah Army National Guard.
+Before he moved to Ohio, Sloan was commissioned as an Officer in the United States Army and served in the Utah Army National Guard.
 He earned a Juris Doctor degree from Capital University Law School.

 Sloan currently serves as chief of staff for Ohio State Auditor Keith Faber.
 Prior professional appointments have included being selected as section chief for employment law for then Ohio Attorney General Mike DeWine, general counsel and deputy chancellor for the Ohio Board of Regents, chief legal counsel to the Ohio Department of Mental Health and labor relations director for The Ohio State University.